Ethical AI

 03

-Legal advice stays with lawyers
+Legal advice stays with solicitors

 Principles